Download PDF

 - FDI Inflow:

-Slovakia’s economic freedom score is 69.7, making its economy the 36th freest in the 2022 Index.
-Slovakia is ranked 23rd among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Slovakia’s economic freedom score is 69.0, making its economy the 33rd freest in the 2023 Index.
+Its score has decreased by 0.7 point from last year.
+Slovakia is ranked 20th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

 Background

-After Slovakia gained independence from the former Czechoslovakia in 1993, market reforms made it one of Europe’s rising economic stars.
+After Slovakia gained independence from Czechoslovakia in 1993, market reforms made it one of Europe’s rising economic stars.
 Slovakia entered the European Union and NATO in 2004 and the eurozone in 2009.
-In April 2021, Prime Minister Eduard Heger of the anticorruption Ordinary People and Independent Personalities–New Majority (OLaNO–NOVA) party took leadership of a four-party center-right coalition after the purchase of Russian vaccines led to the resignation of his predecessor.
+Prime Minister Eduard Heger of the anticorruption Ordinary People and Independent Personalities–New Majority (OLaNO–NOVA) leads a four-party center-right governing coalition.
 The 2018 murder of an investigative journalist sparked massive anticorruption protests and a backlash against the once-dominant center-left Smer party.
 Slovakia’s first female president, independent Zuzana Caputová, was elected in 2019.
 The country’s small, open economy is driven mainly by exports of automobiles and electronics.

 Rule of Law